 Our Meetings Are Held Thursday Nights at 7:00PM at the Thurmont Scouting, Inc. Building, 26 Elm Street

-IMPORTANT UPDATE: You must use this Annual Health & Medical Record for 2022, when your AHMR expires you must use this form to renew your medical record.
+IMPORTANT UPDATE: You must use this Annual Health & Medical Record (2019 Printing or later), when your AHMR expires you must use this form to renew your medical record.
 Click HERE for the AHMR.
 This form has all the instructions for filling out the new AHMR.
 And the BSA has published this Webpage listing risk factors you should be aware of while participating in Scouting.
 We have also put together a Webpage linking to other health forms you may find useful HERE.

-The Troop voted to go to Camp Wanocksett in Dublin, NH!, unfortunately, we were unable to get a confirmation with them for 2022.
-We have been in contact and confirmed with the Troop's second choice, Camp McKee.
-We will have the final date within a few days!
-More information will be coming soon!
-You can find out more about Camp McKee at their webpage by clicking this sentence.
-Don't forget: Many Scouts have built up funds over the year with fundraising efforts and their summer camp price is greatly reduced or already paid (depending on how much the Scout earned).
-Please see Ms. Bostian to see how much your Scout has in their account.
+The Troop voted to go to Camp Roosevelt in Eddington, ME this coming year,but, due to a changed program it was later voted on by the Scouts to turn south instead and we are headed to Camp Rainey Mountain in Georgia instead!
+You can find out more about Camp Rainey Mountain at their webpage by clicking this sentence.
+Don't forget: Many Scouts have built up funds over the year with fundraising efforts, and their summer camp price is greatly reduced or already paid (depending on how much the Scout earned).
+Please see Ms. Young with ANY questions or to see how much your Scout has in their account.

 Important note to parents: Please be sure that your Scout is signing up for activities during each meeting.
 A scout must sign up for all activities they wish to participate in, provide a permission slip signed by a parent (or legal guardian) and pay any required fees for that event by the date required, or they can not participate.